About Us

 Experience Eastern Orthodoxy in the Kootenays

-St John in the Wilderness is in a remote area not easily accessible to the public; however the Anglican Church has given us the blessing to offer liturgical services at the historic St Saviour’s Church in downtown Nelson, BC once a month.
-Stay tuned!
+St John in the Wilderness is in a remote area not easily accessible to the public; however the Anglican Church has given us the blessing to offer outreach liturgical services at the historic St Saviour’s Church in downtown Nelson, BC on the first Friday/Saturday of each month.
+We will have Vespers on Fridays at 6 PM and Divine Liturgy on Saturdays at 11:30 AM.
+See our Calendar for more details.